shaheer-spec/CarDealership/README.md

-# Project Title
+# Car Dealership

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+In this program you can look at cars, add cars, remove cars, and see all the cars.
+It keeps track of everything in a text file so the cars don’t disappear when you close the program.
 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want the application to start from one main entry point, so that I can easily run the program.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to see a menu on the screen so that I can choose what actions to take in the dealership application.

-## Setup

-Instructions on how to set up and run the project using IntelliJ IDEA.
+- As a user, I want the system to store information about vehicles and dealerships, so that my data can be organized and reused later.
+- As a user, I want the system to load and save vehicle data from a file, so that the dealership inventory is saved between sessions.
+- As a user, I want to search, add, and remove vehicles, so that I can manage the dealership’s inventory efficiently.

 ### Prerequisites